Anmin-Yang/nlp_depression/README.md

 # nlp_depression

-This is the repository for the natural language processing of narrative writing for depression screening in adolescents.
+This is the repository for **Natural language processing of narrative writing for depression screening in adolescents**.

 ## Battery Description